Fujifilm X100VI Real-World Review (2026) — Still the Ultimate Travel Camera?

 PriceApprox. $1,599 USD (launch RRP)

-The X100Vi’s 40MP APS-C sensor is a significant upgrade from previous models, allowing for increased flexibility even with the fixed 23mm f/2 lens (35mm full-frame equivalent).
+The biggest technical change with the X100VI is the new 40MP APS-C sensor, allowing for increased flexibility even with the fixed 23mm f/2 lens (35mm full-frame equivalent).
 The higher resolution offers the ability to crop images without a noticeable loss in quality—great for times when you need a tighter frame but only have one focal length.
 Whether shooting landscapes, portraits, or street scenes, the extra megapixels add flexibility that’s especially useful in a fixed-lens setup.
-If you want this sensor but you’re torn between the X100VI and the XT5, here’s a direct comparison based on my field use.
-You should also see the tests I did putting the XT5 + 23mm f2 against the X100VI.

 Portrait of a young girl taken with the Fujifilm X100VI at f/2 and ISO 5000, demonstrating low-light performance and lens sharpness.